CornellDAIL/WayFind/README.md

 ### Landmarks

-The landmarks feature plots a series of yellow (default) points to assist the researcher with orienting themselves and their subject during or after the experiment.
+The landmarks feature plots a series of yellow <i>(default)</i> points to assist the researcher with orienting themselves and their subject during or after the experiment.
 By default, there are no landmarks plotted.
 To add landmarks, data should be added to `landmarks.csv` in `/presets` which contains three columns: `X`, `Y`, and `Floor`. `X` and `Y` refer to relative x and y position between [0,1] and `Floor` refers to the name of the image file of the floor the plot will be on, excluding file extension (e.g. G.jpg -> Floor = G).

 ### Buttons
 Once Live Tracking mode is selected, the following menu will appear to let the user choose which buttons she would like to use.